India clamps down on unregistered taxis after Uber rape claim

 UBER STILL ON

-A representative for Uber said the company had not been officially notified of any ban in New Delhi and would issue a statement.
+A representative for Uber said the company had not been officially notified of any ban in New Delhi and would issue a statement later on Tuesday.
 It was still possible to hail an Uber taxi in Delhi using the company's smartphone application.

-"What happened over the weekend in New Delhi is horrific," Travis Kalanick, Uber’s chief executive officer, said in a statement on Monday before the ban.
-"We will do everything, I repeat, everything to help bring this perpetrator to justice."

 Uber driver Satish Kumar, who has been associated with the company for 11 months, told Reuters he works for another travel company that is enrolled with Uber.
 He was unaware of the ban.